When AI Meets the FDA: Building a Regulatory Layer for AI Development

 That experience rewired how I think about software development.
 Not because the code is harder - it's not - but because the consequences are real, the regulators are watching, and "move fast and break things" will get your product pulled from the market and your company sued into oblivion.

-So when we built our third multi-agent architecture, we didn’t just ask “how do you build software with AI agents?”
-We asked: “how do you build software that the FDA will let you sell?”
+So when we built our third multi-agent architecture, we didn't just ask "how do you build software with AI agents?"
+We asked: "how do you build software that the FDA will approve?"

 Why Regulated Software Is a Different Animal